The Earliest Fast-Food Restaurants from Your Favorite Chains

 Starbucks

 Starbucks’ first location will have a familiar ring to any coffee lover: Pike Place Market, the namesake of its famous coffee blend.
-The chain spent seven years at one spot in the Seattle market before moving to another spot in 1977, but that “new” spot still pays homage to its roots.
-Like other brands, Starbucks has tweaked its logo over the years, but at Pike Place, you can still spot its original brown logo.
-Here are 13 other things a Starbucks barista won’t tell you.
+Opening its doors and serving coffee for the first time on March 30, 1971, the cafe spent seven years at this spot in Seattle before moving to a new spot in 1977.
+But that “new” spot still pays homage to its roots.
+Like other chains, Starbucks has tweaked its branding over the years, but at Pike Place, you can still spot its original brown logo.

 4 / 8

-Ironically, KFC didn’t get its start in Kentucky—it first opened its doors in Salt Lake City, Utah.
-Colonel Harland Sanders (yes, he’s real) was passing through and dropped in on the Harman Café’s owner, whom he’d met at a restaurant convention the year before.
-The Kentucky-based Colonel asked to put his chicken recipe on the Harman menu, and the owner agreed.
-The restaurant’s Kentucky-fried chicken was a hit, and the rest is history.
-The original building was torn down, but the location still has a Harman Café sign and keeps memorabilia inside.
-Learn the secret that makes KFC chicken so crispy.
+Ironically, KFC didn’t get its start in Kentucky.
+It first opened its doors in Salt Lake City in 1952, under the name Kentucky Fried Chicken.
+Col. Harland Sanders (yes, he’s real) was passing through and dropped in on the Harman Cafe’s owner, whom he’d met at a restaurant convention the year before.
+The Kentucky-based colonel asked to put his chicken recipe on the Harman menu, and the owner agreed.
+The restaurant’s Kentucky-fried chicken was a hit, and it remains finger-lickin’ good today.

 5 / 8